TL;DR

 The Process: How to Claim for Prescriptions on PMI

 Claiming for medication on your PMI follows a clear, structured process.
-Insurers require pre-authorisation for almost all treatment to ensure it's medically necessary and covered by your policy.
+Insurers require pre-authorisation for almost all treatment to help support it's medically necessary and covered by your policy.

-- Visit Your NHS GP: Your journey almost always starts here.
+- Visit Your NHS GP: Your journey usually starts here.
 You'll need a referral from your GP to see a private specialist.
 Digital GP services, often included with PMI, can speed this up.

-- Contact Your Insurer for Pre-Authorisation: Before you book any appointment, you must call your insurer.
+- Contact Your Insurer for Pre-Authorisation: Before you book any appointment, you should consider whether you may need to call your insurer.
 Provide them with your GP's referral letter and details of the specialist you plan to see.
-They will give you a pre-authorisation number, confirming that the consultation is covered.
+They will give you a pre-authorisation number, confirming that the consultation may be covered.

 - See the Private Specialist: Attend your appointment.
 The specialist will diagnose your condition.